Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-touch-policies.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# PIV PIN and touch policies
+# PIV PIN, touch and bio policies

 Suppose you want to use one of the PIV keys to sign or decrypt.
 The application running on your host device will call one or more commands to perform the operation.
 Do you need to enter the PIN to perform the operation?
 Do you need to touch the YubiKey?

 Suppose you want to to generate a new key pair, you need to authenticate the management key to perform that operation.
 But do you need to touch the YubiKey as well?
+What about fingerprints?

-The PIN and touch policies answer those questions.
+This article answers those questions.

 ## Related articles